mrachinskiy/sidekick/README.md

 Features:

 * Detect common modelling and organization mistakes in the scene.
-* Provide detailed description for each mistake and suggest solution.
+* Provide detailed description and give recommendation for each mistake.
 * Individual checks can be disabled in add-on preferences.